The 10 Best Headphone Stands in the Market (Nov 2019)

-After 10+ hours of research and comparing over 20 stands, I can confidently say that these are the 5 best headphone stands in June 2018:
+After 10+ hours of research and comparing over 20 stands, I can confidently say that these are the 3 best headphone stands you can buy right now:

 - AudioQuest PERCH Headphone Stand ($$$)